Feng Yuxiang: Early life and career

-As the son of an officer in the Qing Imperial Army, Feng spent his youth immersed in military life.
+Feng was born in Xingjizhen, Zhili province.
+His father was Feng Yumou, an officer in the Huai Army.
+Feng spent his youth immersed in military life.
 He joined the Huai Army when he was 11 as a deputy soldier (Fu Bing, 副兵), the lowest rank in the army, he received a uniform and food, but no salary, unlike regular soldiers.
 By the age of 16 he had proved himself and became a regular.
 Unlike other soldiers who gambled away their pay, Feng saved his salary and used a portion of it to help out other soldiers in need, especially those deputy soldiers (Fu Bing, 副兵), like he had once been, and so he was popular among his comrades-in-arms.
 Feng was hard-working and motivated, and in 1902 he was reassigned to Yuan Shikai's newly established Beiyang Army.

 During the Xinhai Revolution of 1911 Feng joined the Luanzhou Uprising against the Qing Court and supported the revolutionaries in the South.
 The uprising was suppressed by the Beiyang Army and Feng was imprisoned by Yuan Shikai.
 In 1914 he regained military rank and spent the next four years defending Yuan's regime.
 In July 1914, as a brigade commander, he participated in the suppression of the Bailang Peasant Uprising in Henan and Shaanxi.
 During the National Protection War of 1915–16 he was sent to Sichuan to fight the Anti-Yuan National Protection Army, but secretly communicated with revolution leader Cai E. In April 1917 he was stripped of his military rank but still led his old troops in the campaign against Zhang Xun and was restored to his rank.
 In February 1918 he was ordered to suppress the Constitutional Protection Movement, but proclaimed his support for peace talks in Hubei and was stripped of titles but permitted to stay in command of his forces.
 The capture of Changde in June earned him back his titles.
 By August 1921 he was promoted to command a division and was based in Shaanxi.